Skip to main content

 Using the completed PNQ from the engagee/worker, you should check to see if one of our common role assessments fit the engagement.

-The table below lists the common roles that the University of Bath uses on a regular basis.
+The following table lists the common roles that the University of Bath uses on a regular basis.
 Each common role has a list of essential criteria that an engagement must meet for that common role assessment to be used.

-Common Roles
+Common roles

 Engagement Title Essential Criteria